Electronic-Mango/memes-discord-bot/README.md

 `Dockerfile` will copy all YAML files from the project root into the image.
 Specifically it will copy all files with `.yml` extension.

-`docker-compose.yml` defines `CUSTOM_SETTINGS_PATH` environment variable as `custom_settings.yml`, so you can create and fill `custom_settings.yml` with values overwritting ones from default `settings.yml` without modifying project files.
+`docker-compose.yml` defines `CUSTOM_SETTINGS_PATH` environment variable as `custom_settings.yml`, so you can create and fill `custom_settings.yml` with values overwriting ones from default `settings.yml` without modifying project files.

 This will require rebuilding the image every time you make a change, even to the custom one.
 To get around this, you can define a mounted volume in `docker-compose.yml` with your custom settings YAML and modify value of `CUSTOM_SETTINGS_PATH` accordingly.